LevelHome/simplicity_sdk/app/bluetooth/example/bt_ncp/readme.md

     ![step 3](image/readme_img5.png)
     ![step 3](image/readme_img7.png)

-5. Open the EFR Connect or any Bluetooth browser application to see your device advertising (without any name).
+5. Open the Simplicity Connect or any Bluetooth browser application to see your device advertising (without any name).
 You may also connect to the device, although it does not have a GATT database to be discovered by default.

 ## Extending the GATT database